-these market trend pages are an essential tool for keeping informed about the Seattle area real estate market.
+These market trend pages are an essential tool for for buyers and sellers to stay informed about the Seattle area real estate market.

 Updated every month, here you'll find historical and current data for 40 Seattle area zip codes.